Halleywood/PourDecisionsBackEnd/README.md

 ## ERD Diagram
 * Users to Posts: A User can have many posts, many posts belong to one user.
 * Wine to Posts: A wine can have many posts, manny posts belong to one wine.
+* One User to One User Profile: the idea was to separate User's personal data (email and password) separate from other unique personal information related to the profile.
   ![ERDpourdecisionsUPDATED](https://github.com/Halleywood/PourDecisionsBackEnd/assets/87944545/c5939143-ee09-42ec-8eeb-60937300603f)

 ## Features